Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Introduction

 Our method employs a dual-branch training strategy to leverage both paired and unpaired data.
 The paired branch conditions the model on a SMPL-X~\cite{Pavlakos2019SMPLX} target, the partial UV texture map, and a source face crop to synthesize the subject in the standardized base garment.
 Conversely, for unpaired data, we utilize a self-supervised approach where the input also serves as the target.
 Here, we extract a donor-based UV map and drop out the face condition.
 This forces the network to reconstruct identity solely from the warped texture, preventing it from trivially copying input pixels.
 Finally, to address the overfitting risks inherent in single-shot personalization methods trained on limited data, we introduce a lightweight finetuning strategy.
 This adapts the pre-trained priors to new subjects using minimal reference images, ensuring high identity preservation without requiring large-scale multi-image datasets.

-We summarize our contributions as follows: (1) a scalable joint training framework that integrates scarce paired data~\cite{deepfashion} with abundant unpaired single images~\cite{ffhq, Zhu2024MMVTO, Cheng2023TryOnDiffusion} to overcome the limited identity diversity of existing benchmarks; (2) a novel self-supervised Donor-based UV Reposing mechanism that reduces coupling between pose and texture to prevent boundary-based pose leakage, enabling effective learning from unpaired data; (3) a stragety to create a large scale \textbf{B}ase \textbf{C}lothing (\textbf{BC})~\cite{deepfashion, ffhq}, synthesized via Gemini 2.5 Flash Image~\cite{nanobanana} to ensure consistent visual conditions; (4) a subject-specific adaptation mechanism that utilizes our unified training objective to fine-tune LORA layers at test-time, significantly reducing identity drift in challenging scenarios; and (5) extensive evaluations demonstrating that our approach achieves realistic, identity-faithful synthesis on challenging real-world imagery.
+We summarize our contributions as follows: (1) a scalable joint training framework that integrates scarce paired data~\cite{deepfashion} with abundant unpaired single images~\cite{ffhq, Zhu2024MMVTO, Cheng2023TryOnDiffusion} to overcome the limited identity diversity of existing benchmarks; (2) a novel self-supervised Donor-based UV Reposing mechanism that reduces coupling between pose and {full-body texture to prevent boundary-based pose leakage, enabling effective learning from unpaired data; (3) a {strategy to create a large-scale \textbf{B}ase \textbf{C}lothing (\textbf{BC}) dataset~\cite{deepfashion, ffhq}, synthesized via Gemini 2.5 Flash Image~\cite{nanobanana} to ensure consistent visual conditions; (4) a subject-specific adaptation mechanism that utilizes our unified training objective to fine-tune {LoRA layers at test-time, significantly reducing identity drift in challenging scenarios; and {(5) extensive evaluations - including comparisons against Gemini 2.5 Flash Image~\cite{nanobanana}, Gemini 3 Pro Image~\cite{nanobananapro} and demonstrations of downstream VTO - showing that our approach achieves state-of-the-art, identity-faithful synthesis on challenging real-world imagery.